-In our 2 week Sarawak, Borneo trip we traveled from the very western tip of Sarawak all the way to the region’s end near Sabah.
+In our two week Borneo trip, we traveled from the very western region of Sarawak all the way to the region’s end near Sabah.
 We planned our trip around the Borneo national parks that appealed to us.
 I mainly wanted to see wildlife, we both wanted to trek in the jungle, and Jonas was pretty keen on caving.
 We ended up going to the well known parks which I will highlight, but do note there are smaller national parks throughout this region and you can make stops at them on route.
 We saw so much wildlife and had an amazing experience in the jungle, surrounded by animal life and the kind Sarawakian people.
 I highly recommend a trip to beautiful Borneo.
 Plan your trip around the national parks and everything else will fall into place.
 This Borneo National Park and Wildlife Guide is in route sequence if you were to start in Kuching and end in Mulu (you can go reverse order as well!).

 Bako National Park

 This park is stunning.
 You must access the park by boat making it an isolated piece of nature.
 It is Sarawak’s oldest national park and there is so much wildlife here it is amazing.
 Step into your favourite wildlife channel in Bako – this is a piece of preserved jungle paradise.
 Bako is famed to be the home of the endangered Proboscis Monkey as well as home to other primates like the very cute Silver Leaf Monkeys, birds, insects, carnivorous plants and our favourite, the bearded pigs.